SharafatBadhon/asl3-auto-connect/README.md

 Network Stability: Includes a 20-second delay for full network stabilization.

-Retry Logic: Intelligentup to 10-time retry mechanism with link verification.
+Retry Logic: Intelligent up to 10-time retry mechanism with link verification.

 Automated: Runs silently in the background as a system service.